Social Protocols

 Deliberative Consensus Protocols

 Introduction: Scalable Group Decision-Making A deliberative consensus protocol is a process that online groups can use to make decisions.
 It’s designed to produce good decisions that are fair and manifest the collective intelligence of the group.
 And it’s designed to work at scale.
-This is not easy, especially on the Internet, where bad-faith actors can easily create bots and sock-puppets to try to manipulate the results.
-And even if everyone acts in good faith, collective intelligence does not always scale well.
+This is not easy.
+Once a group gets large enough, people will start trying to manipulate the results.
+And even if everyone acts in good faith, it is hard for a large group to agree even on basic facts, let alone optimal decisions.

 Philosophy